I love invitations to create with recycles.

 RELATED: Have a bucket of pom poms?
 Check out these 20+ craft activities for pom poms.

-This art activity also allows your preschooler to practice with:
+This art activity also allows your preschooler to practice:

 - Fine motor skills